Paris Hilton announces birth of first child

 Paris Hilton appears to have announced the birth of her first child.

-The US socialite and businesswoman shared a close-up picture of a baby gripping a thumb to her Instagram on Tuesday.
+The US socialite and businesswoman shared a close-up picture of a baby gripping a thumb to her social media accounts.

 “You are already loved beyond words,” the 41-year-old wrote in a brief caption.